bantolph/docker-kea-dhcp4/README.md

 CONTROL_AGENT_HOST
 ```

-CONTORL_AGENT_PORT defaults to 8000, and the CONTROL_AGENT_HOST is 0.0.0.0 so it will listen on any interface/address.
+CONTROL_AGENT_PORT defaults to 8000, and the CONTROL_AGENT_HOST is 0.0.0.0 so it will listen on any interface/address.

 The DHCP4 daemon reads in `/etc/kea-dhcp4/kea-dhcp4.conf` as it's starting configuraiton file which includes other files for DDNS (Dynamic DNS) updates, general DHCP options, and subenetting information :